 7. Limit technology and let them be little.

 Secure kids are allowed to grow their brains the good old-fashioned way: through play.
-It is easier to let technology raise our children, but it isn’t better.
+Letting technology raise our children is easier, but it isn’t better.
 (But it takes self-discipline to limit it.)
 Because even small doses of technology can affect a child’s mood and behavior.
 But playing and using their imaginations is proven to do just the opposite.
 So make sure to create time and space for them to play with no electronics in sight.

 Raising secure and happy children should be our ultimate goal as parents.
 It’s not always easy, but you will be off to a great start by implementing these seven tips.
-And, in the end, your kids will thank you for giving them the best start in life!
+And ultimately, your kids will thank you for giving them the best start in life!